 Travel is something we take for granted.
 The idea of visiting a country across the world is not only possible, it’s very accessible.
 What once took weeks, if not months or years, now takes hours.
 You don’t need to be very rich or male to make your way across the world.
-Today, we are able to do just that thanks to the many people who came before us and changed the world of travel for ever.
+Today, we are able to do just that thanks to the many people who came before us and changed the world of travel forever.

 While some of them made important discoveries, others broke through barriers and challenges.
 They pursued their dreams, achieved the impossible and paved the way for travellers like us today.
 Although this list could be a lot longer, I decided to narrow it down to those that resonated with me.
 Many of them are from the past, but there are a few contemporaries and some fictional ones.
 All it proves is that many different characters have influenced the world of travel.
-Hope you enjoy my picks.
+I hope you enjoy my picks.

 This post may contain compensated links.
 Find out more info in my DISCLAIMER